 But I am on call tonight so there will be no standing at the door and wishing.
 I will hunt the halls instead.
 I continue around the corner, the throaty ‘ayn more pronounced, the lilting meem so beautifully reminiscent of the cassette tapes I used to listen to.
 A female’s voice, her jeem pronounced like a hard G, a friendly dialect I know so well.

 I walk slowly, absorbing the words.
 My focus succumbs and for a brief moment I am a child again, running around the Red Room of the mosque, the khalaat sending their blessings and requesting I pass them on to mom.
-Hader, of course I will!
+Hader, of course I will.
 But I make a mistake that any Arabic-as-a-second-language learner is prone to making: mixing the soft H with the harsh.
 Khalto pretends not to notice.

 I find the nearest set of stairs and pause.
 Maybe I should go back and at least thank them for bringing me back home, if even for a brief moment.
 But no. I have to tuck someone in, and I have to take the long route there.
 I’ll call mama along the way.